 We also examined the influence of pre-existing individual differences on emotional intelligence and found that this capacity was not a prerequisite for learning/improving social intelligence.

-View the publication HERE.
+View the scientific journal publication HERE.